newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/authorization-landscape-architect-firm.md

 filename: authorization-landscape-architect-firm
 displayname: authorization-landscape-architect-firm
 urlSlug: authorization-landscape-architect-firm
-name: Obtain a Certificate of Authorization to Offer Landscape Architectural Services
+name: Obtain a Certificate of Authorization to Offer Landscape Architecture Services
 webflowName: "Landscape Architecture: Certificate of Authorization"
 summaryDescriptionMd: You need a certificate of authorization to provide landscape architecture services to LLCs or corporations (except professional